QuanyiZou/TR_LDJDA/README.md

 ##  weka environment configuration
 -Step 1: Download and install weka;

--step 2: To check whether java is installed in the computer;
+-Step 2: To check whether java is installed in the computer;

 -Step 3：Copy the weka.jar package to the toolbox of matlab;